oroinc/crm/src/Oro/Bundle/SalesBundle/Resources/doc/api/opportunity.md

 #### get_subresource

-Retrieve an user who owns the opportunity.
+Retrieve an user who owns a specific opportunity record.

 #### get_relationship

-Retrieve the ID of an user who owns the opportunity
+Retrieve the ID of an user who owns a specific opportunity record.

 #### update_relationship

-Update an user who owns the opportunity.
+Replace the user who owns a specific opportunity record.

 {@request:json_api}
 Example: